node-real/go-direct-route/readme.md

 ## What is Direct Route

-NodeReal MEV is a permissionless, transparent service for efficient MEV extraction on EVM blockchains.
-It achieves following goals:
+Direct Route achieves following goals:
 1. **Transaction privacy**.
 Transactions submitted through MEV can never be detected by others before they have been included in a block.
 2. **First-price sealed-bid auction**.
 It allows users to privately communicate their bid and granular transaction order preference.
 3. **No paying for failed transactions**.
 Losing bids are never included in a block, thus never exposed to the public and no need to pay any transaction fees.